mrahmadt/NexaAIOne/README.md

-# **NexaAIOne** - Not Ready Yet, you are welcome to join us
+# **NexaAIOne**
-Welcome to **NexaAIOne**, the open-source AI management platform that's not just for AI experts but also for every developer. **NexaAIOne** platform offers a centralized AI RESTful API management, bringing advanced features and customizability right to your fingertips.
+Welcome to **NexaAIOne**, the open-source RESTful API management platform for Artificial intelligence (AI).
+Designed for every developer. **NexaAIOne** platform offers a centralized AI API management that brings advanced features and customizability right to your fingertips.

 ### Why Choose **NexaAIOne**?
 Do you want to use AI services in your web/mobile application but overwhelmed by the plethora of AI services and libraries out there?